Close Menu

 Many rental loyalty programs also grant special discounted rates just for being a member.
 For example, Avis Preferred members routinely get 25% or more off the standard pricing.

-- Keep an eye out for periodic bonus point promotions when signing up or renting
+• Keep an eye out for periodic bonus point promotions when signing up for a rental car or renting.

 Sure, it’s one more account to juggle.
 But a savvy road tripper has learned it’s 100% worth it for those long-term savings.